premprabhat/test/reverse_proxy_and_API_gateway.md

 ### Steps in brief

-NOTE: The below mentioned steps are used to setup Reverse Proxy and API Gateway.
+NOTE: The below mentioned steps are used to setup Reverse Proxy and API Gateway(RP/APIGW).

 * Switch to root user: